• Skip to primary navigation

 Eat consistently every 3 to 4 hours.

-A good rule of thumb is to eat every three or four hours.
-This spaces out the times you eat to roughly 3 meals and two or three snacks a day depending on your needs.
+Another good rule of thumb is to eat every three or four hours.
+This spaces out the times you eat to roughly 3 meals and 2 or 3 snacks a day depending on your needs.

 When you’re in between meals but hungry, don’t force yourself to go a couple more hours until the next meal.
 This puts extra stress on your body because it then has to go searching for fuel in places that are not designed for energy.